corinnebosley/cartopy/docs/source/matplotlib/intro.rst

 .. note::

-    By default, matplotlib automatically sets the limits of your Axes based on the data that you plot.
+    By default, Matplotlib automatically sets the limits of your Axes based on the data that you plot.
 Because cartopy implements a :class:`~cartopy.mpl.geoaxes.GeoAxes` class, this equates to the limits of the resulting map.
 Sometimes this autoscaling is a desirable feature and other times it is not.